skellis46/slipbox/nature, art and habitat proposal.md

 NAHR is sharing! https://nahr.it

-To be a body performing _out of time in the time of_ nature.
+To be a body performing _out of time in the time of_ nature. - relates to [[the pivot between being and non-being#^51b019]]

 - To be sensitive to the [[moral and ethical implications of our tools]]
  - stress / softness -- this is the corporeal research: to inhabit (and render) ecological time.
 Slow slow slow.
 Long traditions in dance and performance, Butoh. "the timeless present we call now";[Kabat-Zinn in @mindfulnessappsswedenab-2021-jon n.pag.] where we breathe and move out of clock time and into non-judgemental awareness.
 But in different frames/perspectives and the time of the time-lapse (.)  ^735453

 Such practices have a long history in dance and performance, from Butoh to Rosemary Lee's Meltdown.[^melt]